nyu-csci-ua-0480-008-spring-2020/final-project/README.md

 ## Data Model

-The application will have two large categories - "Help Yourself" and "Help Others" and each activity has the following: name, description, site, filter
+The application will have two large branches - "Help Yourself" and "Help Others" and each activity has the following: name, description, site, filtering categories.

-* the form to submit will have the same properties
+* a category has multiple activities
+* an activity has the properties: name, description, site, category

 2 Example Activities: